 “Many people have seen improvised comedy on the TV but remember, this is not recorded and edited, but totally live!
 If you like your comedy fast-paced and with a slightly unusual edge, this is definitely for you.”

 Instant Wit use some of the best of local talent and squad members include Peta Maurice (The Borrowers Tobacco Factory Theatres) Bryn Holding (Great Expectations Derby Theatre, Hot Air Tobacco Factory Theatres) and Nik Howden (Hetty Feather Bristol Old Vic and tour).
-The team this time around will include musician James Oram (BBC Radio 3) and actor Jon Monie (Beauty & the Beast, Theatre Royal Bath), plus Artistic Directors Chris Grimes and Stephanie Weston.
+The team this time around will include Colin Smith (The Regz, Nuttyness and Smith & Fair), Kirsty Cox (Crimes on the Nile, Theatre Royal Bath), Mike Akers (dramaturg, Jane Eyre, National Theatre), plus artistic directors Chris Grimes and Stephanie Weston.